Oaths Act, 1873: Disallowance of legislation in Canada

 Section 18 of the British North America Act was subsequently amended by the Parliament of the United Kingdom with the Parliament of Canada Act, 1875.
-Canadian Parliament was provided with the same privileges afforded the Parliament of the United Kingdom, including the authority to examine witnesses under oath.
+The Canadian House of Commons and the Senate were provided the same privileges possessed by the British House of Commons which now included the authority to examine witnesses under oath.
 The Canadian Parliament subsequently passed a new Oaths Act in 1875.

 Political scientist Andrew Heard argues that disallowance of federal law has been effectively forbidden by constitutional convention in Canada since 1942 when the Governor General was no longer permitted to forward Acts of Canadian Parliament to the government of the United Kingdom.
 As the Constitution Act provides the government of the United Kingdom with two years to disallow an enactment upon receipt of an official copy of the legislation, an Act of Canadian Parliament cannot be disallowed under section 56 as it can not be received by the British government.
 This constitutional convention was reinforced with the Letters Patent, 1947, removing the Governor General's responsibility to forward official copies of legislation to the government of the United Kingdom, and the subsequent repeal of The Publication of Statutes Act.